 Introduction

 The HDF5 library caches file metadata in an internal, per-file cache that is managed via a modified least-recently-used (LRU) policy.
 Users can, in a limited fashion, manually control when entries are flushed or evicted from the cache.
-The LRU algorithm can be disabled via the H5P/H5Fset_mdc_cache() API calls, leaving flush control up to the programmer ("corking" the cache).
-The entire cache can be flushed via calls to H5Fflush() and the cache entries that represent an HDF5 object (such as a dataset) can be flushed via calls to H5Oflush().
-This corking control leaves much to be desired, however, as the corked flag is also a part of a large struct that is passed into the function, which is less convenient than a simple H5Xcork() function.
+The LRU algorithm can be disabled via the H5P/H5Fset_mdc_cache() API calls, leaving flush control up to the programmer.
+The entire cache can be flushed via calls to H5Fflush() and the cache entries that represent an HDF5 object (such as a dataset) can be flushed via calls to H5F/H5D/H5G/H5T/H5Oflush().
+This control leaves much to be desired, however, as the flush control flag is a part of a large struct that is passed into the function, which is less convenient than a simple dedicated function.

 In some cases, users may also desire fine-grained control over when metadata cache entries for a particular object are flushed from the cache.
 In the case of the single-writer/multiple-readers (SWMR) access pattern, control over the flushing behavior would allow a client to defer writing out file metadata until, say, all chunks in a logical plane or volume had been filled with data.
 In effect, this allows for the control of when data appears in HDF5 storage since the primary data cannot be accessed until the metadata that refers to it has been flushed.